mSvcBench/muBench/Docs/Manual.md

 ### Service Mesh Generator

 The ServiceMeshGenerator generates a random *service mesh* of a µBench microservice application.
 A service mesh is usually defined as the set of external-services called by each service.
 It is represented as a graph, whose nodes are the services and a link exists between service A and B if service _A_ calls service *B*, i.e., *B* is an external-service of *A*.
-A link can have a weigth that is the probability of actually performing the call *A*->*B*.
+A link can have a weight that is the probability of actually performing the call *A*->*B*.
 The ServiceMeshGenerator creates a `servicemesh.json` file that includes this topological informations and also other information concerning the strategy used to call the possible external-services, in order to mimic a random traveling of the service-mesh.

 #### Service Mesh Topology <!-- omit in toc -->